OpenTermsArchive/contrib-versions/Runescape/Terms of Service.md

 8\.
 Intellectual property rights and ownership

-Jagex ®, RuneScape ®, Chronicle RuneScape Legends ®, Block N Load ®, Ace of Spades ®and FunOrb ® are registered and/or unregistered trade marks of Jagex Limited in the United Kingdom, the United States and other countries.
+Jagex ®, RuneScape ®, Chronicle RuneScape Legends ®, Ace of Spades ®and FunOrb ® are registered and/or unregistered trade marks of Jagex Limited in the United Kingdom, the United States and other countries.
 All third party trade marks are the property of their respective owners.

 You must not reverse-engineer, decompile or modify any Jagex Product client software in any way (except to the extent allowed by applicable law).
 You must not use a modified/customised version of the client software or attempt to copy, transfer or sub-license it.
 You must not create or provide any other means by which any Jagex Product may be played by others (including, without limitation, replacement or modified client/server software or server emulators).
 Please note that any such activity may constitute civil wrongs and/or criminal offences, and we reserve the right to take such action as appropriate in the circumstances should we become aware that such offences are being committed.